 There's also a good case for some shipteasing between Mulder and Krycek, particularly the kiss in "The Red And The Black"

-Rodney McKay, whilst experiencing a second childhood, is distressed and calls only for John Sheppard in the Stargate Atlantis episode "The Shrine", despite the fact that Jennifer Keller, the woman he supposedly loves, is sitting right in front of him.
+Rodney McKay, whilst experiencing a second childhood (basically fantastic Alzheimer's), is distressed and calls only for John Sheppard in the Stargate Atlantis episode "The Shrine", despite the fact that Jennifer Keller, the woman he supposedly loves, is sitting right in front of him.

 And before Atlantis, there was Stargate SG-1.
 Word of God says that the writers originally did not intend to create such a massive Ship Tease between Jack O'Neill and Samantha Carter, but when they realized the fans were picking up on the impressive on-screen chemistry between Richard Dean Anderson and Amanda Tapping, they changed their minds.